snieda/tsl2nano/tsl2.nano.autotest/readme.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 * *filename*: path to generate the auto tests into. on duplication > 0, you will have more than one generated file (e.g.: generated-autotests-0 and generated-autotests-1)
+* *fast.classscan*: if true, no class re-scan is done. may find less matches than with re-scan, but is much faster (should be used on classloader with more than 1000 classes)
 * *filter.test*: filter for test classes (default: ".*(Test|IT)")
 * *filter.exclude*: additional excluding regex filter for methods, that should not be tested by this tests
 * *testneverfail*: (default: false) only to check the resulting test coverage - if true, no test of *AllAutoTests* will ever fail.
 Please dont publish that to your application!